aplteam/Tatin/docs/TatinForContributors.md

 * Linux
 * Mac-OS.

-The Pi is not supported but that restriction might be lifted with a later version.
-AIX will not be supported.
+The Pi and AIX are not supported but that restriction might be lifted with a later version.

 ## How to work on Tatin